compsocialscience/summer-institute/2025/paris/apply.md

 When selecting the applications, we will take into account the applicant’s career stage and previous educational opportunities.

 ## How To Apply
-In order to be guaranteed consideration, all application materials must be submitted by March 15{date not yet determined}.
-All application materials must be submitted through the following form.
-We will notify applicants solely through e-mail by April 1st{date not yet determined}, and will ask participants to confirm their participation very soon thereafter.

-Inquiries can be sent to SICSSParis@gmail.com.

 **In order to be guaranteed full consideration, all application materials must be submitted by ~~March 15~~ March 28.** All application materials must be submitted through this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScnjlH7b3VOrTNcfZPXDYfEUpsRIiTskAhEBgrR4rKbQZrXQg/viewform).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by ~~April 1<sup>st</sup>~~ April 17, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to [SICSSParis@gmail.com](SICSSParis@gmail.com).